antonagestam/collectfast/README.rst

 have more than 300 static files, see
 `#47 <https://github.com/antonagestam/collectfast/issues/47>`_

-Usage
+Debug
 -----

-Collectfast overrides Django's builtin ``collectstatic`` command so just run ``python manage.py collectstatic`` as normal.
-You can disable collectfast by using the ``--ignore-etag`` option.

-You can also disable collectfast by setting ``COLLECTFAST_ENABLED = False`` in your settings file.
-This is useful when using a local file storage backend for development.
+By default, Collectfast will suppress any exceptions that happens when copying and let Django's ``collectstatic`` handle it.
+To debug those suppressed errors you can set ``COLLECTFAST_DEBUG = True`` in your Django settings file.

 Contribution
 ------------